 The essay suggests implications for two kinds of research: descriptive and prescriptive research.
 The first section discusses what perspectives researchers need to have in order to describe cultural and ethnic diversity, and the second section examines what theories researchers need to employ in order to prescribe the solution of diversity problems.

-[Keywords] Leadership Theory, Management Theory, Workplace, Diversity, Postmodernism
+[Keywords] Leadership Theory, Management Theory, Workplace, Diversity, Postmodernism these accumulated performances on organizations.

 1. Organization Theories Blinded to 'Manageability'